 Advisory

-As your Chief Financial Officer, I’m here to help you understand your money and assist you in making smart decisions about your wealth.
+As your Chief Financial Officer, I am here to help you understand your money and assist you in making smart decisions about your debt repayment, insurance protection, tax management and wealth creation.

 Have more questions than answers?
 Educating you is just one piece of being your personal CFO that we do.
 Call (780-261-3098) or email (Roxanne@C3wealthadvisors.ca) today to set up your next conversation with us.

 Roxanne Arnal is a former Optometrist, Professional Corporation President, and practice owner.
-Today she is on a mission Empowering You & Your Wealth.
+Today she is on a mission of Empowering You & Your Wealth with Clarity, Confidence & Control.

 These articles are for information purposes only and are not a replacement for personal financial planning.
 Everyone’s circumstances and needs are different.
 Errors and Omissions exempt.